ArhanChaudhary/everyone/README.md

 <img width="332" height="200" alt="100000-contributors" src="https://github.com/user-attachments/assets/b2e687b7-1dce-49e8-964e-99109428dc28" />

-# To concerned readers, and GitHub staff

-Please navigate to the [ethicality and legality](#ethicality-and-legality) section if you have concerns about data privacy regarding this repository.

-# Detailed Write-up

 Check out my detailed write-up about this project on my blog: https://arhan.sh/blog/my-github-repository-has-100000-contributors/

 # ...
 What